• Skip to Content

 ETHICS TRAINING

-PH.550.860 Academic & Research Ethics at JHSPH (0 credit - pass/fail) required of all students in the first term of registration.
+PH.550.860 Academic & Research Ethics at BSPH (0 credit - pass/fail) required of all students in the first term of registration.

 Responsible Conduct of Research (RCR) connotes a broad range of career development topics that goes beyond the more narrowly focused “research ethics” and includes issues such as conflict of interest, authorship responsibilities, research misconduct, animal use and care, and human subjects research.
 RCR training requirements for JHPSH students are based on two circumstances: their degree program and their source of funding, which may overlap.